 Family Engagement: Mission Middle has partnered with Riverside Community Health Foundation (RCHF) offering Zumba in the MPR to our community twice a week in the Spring.
-As of 9/1/23 Zumba will not return through RCHF in 2024, but other options will be explored.
-As of 9/12/23, inquiries about a dance therapy class with a prospective start date in February 2024 are in the planning stages.
-This class is funded by a partnership with Vision Y Compromiso.
-We will ask to have Zumba return for the following year.
 RCHF also is offering Mental Health Classes at MMS in the fall.
-Family Literacy will begin in the spring of 2024, reading Graciela's Dream, taught in English by Ms. Black and in Spanish by Ms. Rodriguez.
-Books, curriculum, training, and refreshments will be purchased for these workshops.
-Teacher hourly will be needed for 12 hours (8 hours for teaching the class and 4 hours for planning) to compensate for Ms. Rodriguez's time.
-The training and curriculum will need to be paid for to be able to teach this class.
-This classes will help to meet the needs of marginalized students.
+Family Literacy will begin in the fall of 2024, reading Graciela's Dream, taught in English by Ms. Black and in Spanish by Ms. Toscano (RHS CS TSA).
+This class will help to meet the needs of marginalized students.
+Also, Triple P, parenting class will be offered in the fall by the Wylie Center.